DaltonLee-tech/KQL-Alert-Creation/README.md

 ![image](https://github.com/user-attachments/assets/591b010f-e232-4157-9622-ad47e9597d8b)

-To be alerted of a brute force attempt in Sentinel we first need to configure a new rule using the KQL query we just assembled.
-To start this navigate to the analytics tab under configuration and create a new scheduled query rule.
+To be alerted of a brute force attempt in Sentinel, we first need to configure a new rule using the KQL query we just assembled.
+To start this, navigate to the analytics tab under configuration and create a new scheduled query rule.

 ![image](https://github.com/user-attachments/assets/c29221c1-f44b-46f6-9174-988c6cf37ed3)